hms-dbmi/chromoscope/docs/docs/loading-data/data-formats.md

 ## Drivers (TSV or JSON)
 <!-- https://bedtools.readthedocs.io/en/latest/content/general-usage.html#bedpe-format -->

-The drivers are stored in a tab-delimited file.
+The drivers are stored in a headed tab-delimited file.
 When this file is present, the browser will show drivers that are included in the file only.

 The order of the columns does not need to be in the exact same order.